targ8practice/ICRPG_Unbound/INITIATIVE.md

 > If the GM has multiple monsters in the encounter, each monster must have a turn before the round is over.

 The last person who takes their this round decides who starts first in the next round.

+*Example Ability Milestone*
+**Reactionary** When you pass an Initiative check, it counts as 2 successes.
+**Instinctive Reaction**: When you roll an Initiative check, you may choose either your DEX or WIS.